All current competitions, including local, can be found below:

 An RFP is a formal request to submit a proposal, usually associated with requirements for services, which cannot be clearly or concisely defined, with an estimated procurement value of US$ 100,000 or more.
 Price is only one of several factors comprising the evaluation criteria.
 Award is made to the qualified bidder whose bid substantially conforms to the requirement set forth on the solicitation documents and is evaluated to be the lowest cost to UNDP.

 In some cases, exceptions to competition are being made and direct contracting is used.
-This usually happens when a Long-Term Agreement (LTA) is in place, either globally (IAPSO or HQ) or locally (at country office level).
+This usually happens when a Long-Term Agreement (LTA) is in place, either globally (HQ) or locally (at country office level).